saeeddirect1/react-native-tests/README.md

 You have to create a React Native app in which you would implement one of the Models mentioned above.

+Feel free to structure the code however you prefer and use third-party libraries at your discretion.

+You can use any Mock APIs available online or Have any Local JSON Dummy Data.

+**NOTE**
+React Native must be used as the base library and the application should work in both android and iOS devices

-We would assess the following:
+We would grade the following:

  - UI to Code conversion Accuracy (Colors, alignments etc.)
  - Code Structure
  - Mock Functionality (Local JSON API etc.)

+## Follow-up

+Answer the questions in the [FOLLOW-UP.md](./FOLLOW-UP.md) file.

-# How to Deliver Assessment?
+# How to Deliver/Submit Assessment?

-It would be great if you can submit an APK for us to try on our devices Or You can record a Video in which you may demonstrate your work from your device or Simulator.
+- It would be great if you can submit an APK for us to try on our devices
+- You can record a Video in which you may demonstrate your work from your device or Simulator.
+- Share the repository of your code so we can review the code.

+a member of our team will review and we'll get back to you as soon as possible.

+Thanks!